-It’s that time of year again: Halloween.
 Normally, we would find ourselves watching the same five horror movies back-to-back on a multitude of television networks.
 With commercials.
 Oh, the horror.
+But thanks to the likes of the best horror movies on Shudder, that’s no longer a necessity.

 In this age of streaming services, though, we don’t have to subject ourselves to the same shlocky, low-budget horror movies.
 We can certainly choose to, but it’s not our only option.